DerStimmler/CSharpUlmDsl/README.md

 The following examples use the email address `max.mustermann@ulm-dsl.de`.
 Just replace the inbox name `max.mustermann` to match your address.

+Note that you have to fetch your inbox once before you can receive emails at your address.
+Your address stays active for 14 days.
+This period renews for every request.

 ### Initialization